Kanegraffiti/LessonPlans/Information Technology/Week6_Information_Technology_Lesson_Plan_JSS1-3.md

 ### Lesson Presentation

-**Step 1 – Introduction:** Teacher displays pictures of old and modern computers and asks pupils to describe differences in size and performance.
+**Step 1 – Introduction:** Teacher displays pictures of old and modern computers and asks students to describe differences in size and performance.

 **Step 2 – Presentation:** Teacher outlines the five generations of computers, highlighting vacuum tubes, transistors, integrated circuits, microprocessors, and artificial intelligence.

 **Step 3 – Explanation:** Teacher explains key features such as storage type, processing speed, heat generation, and user interface for each generation.

-**Step 4 – Application:** Pupils work in groups to arrange flashcards showing generation names, years, technologies, and sample devices on a timeline poster.
+**Step 4 – Application:** Students work in groups to arrange flashcards showing generation names, years, technologies, and sample devices on a timeline poster.

-**Step 5 – Evaluation:** Teacher quizzes pupils on generation order and features, and asks each group to present their timeline poster.
+**Step 5 – Evaluation:** Teacher quizzes students on generation order and features, and asks each group to present their timeline poster.

 ### Content Summary